myzticbean/QSFindItemAddOn/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

-> [!🔔NOTE]
+> [!NOTE]
 > - Bug fixes can take time and I cannot provide an ETA for resolution.
-> - Prioritization is based on development capacity & bug criticality
+> - Prioritization is based on development capacity & bug criticality.
 > - Support for QuickShop-Reremake integration has been dropped.
 > - Search first.
 Check existing issues to avoid duplicates.